brokenprogrammer/mnotify/README.md

 * Google: [https://support.google.com/accounts/answer/185833?hl=en](https://support.google.com/accounts/answer/185833?hl=en)
 * Yahoo: [https://help.yahoo.com/kb/SLN15241.html](https://help.yahoo.com/kb/SLN15241.html)
 * Outlook: Couldn't find official documentation of how to do this but I managed by first turning on 2FA then navigating to: `My Microsoft Account` -> `Security` -> `Advanced Security Options` -> Scroll down to find "App Passwords".

+If you find any problems or have additional feature requests please submit an issue.

 ## Thanks to